1990 World Series: Radio and television coverage

 CBS Sports covered the World Series as part of the new contract it had signed with Major League Baseball.
 The broadcast was led by Jack Buck, who had called the previous six World Series for CBS Radio.
 Serving as analyst was Tim McCarver, who had joined the CBS broadcast team after working for ABC Sports since 1983.
 Jim Kaat and Lesley Visser served as field reporters, while Pat O'Brien hosted the pregame and postgame shows.
-The World Series was the third major sporting event to be broadcast by CBS in 1990; the network aired Super Bowl XXIV in January of 1990 and carried its last NBA Finals in the spring.
+The World Series was the third major sporting event to be broadcast by CBS in 1990; the network aired Super Bowl XXIV in January 1990 and carried its last NBA Finals in the spring.

 CBS Radio continued to serve as the nationwide radio home of the World Series for a fifteenth consecutive year.
 For the first time since 1982, Vin Scully served as the lead broadcaster; he had left CBS after losing out on a chance to be its lead NFL voice and had spent the previous seven years as NBC Sports' lead baseball voice.
 Johnny Bench returned for a second consecutive series as analyst, with John Rooney hosting the pregame and postgame shows for a third consecutive year.